nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/dfu_target.rst

 Enabling the library
 ====================

-Every supported DFU target must implement the set of functions defined in :file:`subsys/dfu/src/dfu_target.c`.
+Every supported DFU target must implement the set of functions defined in the :file:`subsys/dfu/src/dfu_target.c` file.

 When initializing the DFU target library, you must provide information about the type of firmware upgrade.
-To do so automatically, send the first fragment of the firmware to the function :c:func:`dfu_target_img_type`.
+To do this automatically, send the first fragment of the firmware to the :c:func:`dfu_target_img_type` function.
 This function can identify all supported firmware upgrade types.
 The result of this call can then be given as input to the :c:func:`dfu_target_init` function.